TheRealPSV/OpenHeroSelect/README.md

 * `npm run distpackage`: Cleans out the build/cache files, rebuilds the project, and packages it for distribution inside the `dist/` folder.
 * `npm run distpackage32`: Cleans out the build/cache files, rebuilds the project, and packages it for distribution inside the `dist/` folder, attempts to create a 32-bit compatible version.
 * `npm run buildohs`: Build only OpenHeroSelect.exe
-* `npm run buildohs`: Build only OpenHeroSelect.exe, attempts to create a 32-bit compatible version
+* `npm run buildohs32`: Build only OpenHeroSelect.exe, attempts to create a 32-bit compatible version
 * `npm run buildjson2xmlb`: Build only json2xmlb.exe
-* `npm run buildjson2xmlb`: Build only json2xmlb.exe, attempts to create a 32-bit compatible version
+* `npm run buildjson2xmlb32`: Build only json2xmlb.exe, attempts to create a 32-bit compatible version
 * `npm run buildcopyfiles`: Copy supporting files to build/ directory